1,218 Traditional Undergraduate Students

 Clubs, Organizations, and Ministries

 CCU offers its students many ways to get involved spiritually, academically, and physically without stepping off campus.
 Put your heart, mind, and hands to work outside of the classroom and help make a difference.
-CCU offers more than 20 different clubs, organizations, and ministries to be a part of.
-All of which are student initiated and led.
+CCU offers more than 25 different clubs, organizations, and ministries to be a part of, all of which are student initiated and led.
 There is something for everybody when it comes to on-campus opportunities.
 To learn more, visit http://www.ccu.edu/campusministries/.

 The average CCU class size within the major is 14, which means personalized attention in every class.
 Our professors hold degrees from universities like Bucknell, Claremont, Harvard, Yale, Northwestern, and seminaries including Asbury and Fuller.
-And four CCU professors have been Fulbright Scholars.
+And six CCU professors have been Fulbright Scholars.
 Students get one-on-one instruction from our most seasoned scholars who want to invest the student’s success.

-Annually, CCU draws nationally renowned authors and speakers such as Franklin Graham, Sarah Palin, Lee Strobel, Mark Mittelberg, Michele Bachmann, and Greg Steir to present on campus for special CCU student and community events.
+Annually, CCU draws nationally renowned authors and speakers such as Franklin Graham, Antonin Scalia, Lee Strobel, Mark Mittelberg, Carly Fiorina, and Greg Steir to present on campus for special CCU student and community events.
 CCU has two Distinguished Scholars in Residence; Dr. Larry Crabb, well-known psychologist and author, and Kevin Miller, President of Whitestone Leadership Forum.
 Great teaching at CCU goes beyond the classroom.

 Real growth requires going beyond campus, so why fence yourself in?
 CCU’s not on a far-removed, pristine plot of land.
 Instead, we’re sandwiched 15 minutes between Denver and the Rocky Mountains, smack in the middle of a diverse urban scene and world-renowned back country.
 Come live where the opportunity to serve God and to seek adventure intersects.